deltachat/deltachat-pages/en/help.md

 ### Does Delta Chat support HTML e-mails?

-- Yes.
-If needed, incoming messages get a "Show full message" button.
-Outgoing e-mails always use plain text.
+Yes, incoming HTML messages come with a "Show full message" button.
+Outgoing messages always use plain text.

 ### Why do I have to enter my E-Mail password into Delta Chat?
 Is this secure?